googleapis/google-cloud-node/handwritten/spanner/spanner-native/benchmark_results_vtproto/README.md

 ## Correctness

-A, safe VT, and raw VT outputs were captured with the same deterministic query for all six row/concurrency shapes. `cmp --silent` passed for every pair. `correctness_byte_diff.log` records byte counts and SHA-256 hashes.
+A, safe VT, and raw VT outputs were captured with the same deterministic query for all six row/concurrency shapes. `cmp --silent` passed for every pair. `correctness_byte_diff.txt` records byte counts and SHA-256 hashes.
 The captured real `PartialResultSet` unit test also proves direct `UnmarshalVT` equals reflection decode and remains valid after its input buffer is overwritten.

 ## Conclusion